 Cycling is a voyage of self-discovery.
-While it teaches us about how we think (what drives us, what level of suffering can we endure, what level of training structure works best) it also teaches us so much about our physical selves.
-What kind of recovery do I need?
+While it teaches us a lot about how we think it also teaches us so much about our physical selves.
+How much recovery do I need?
 How strong am I at different types of efforts (sprints, endurance rides, etc)?
 And how do my physical strengths rank against others?

-“Rider phenotypes” categorize riders based on their maximum average power over different time periods.
+“Rider phenotypes” categorize cyclists based on their maximum average power over different time periods, also known as “critical power”.
 The time periods vary from book to book or coach to coach, but one popular model uses 5 seconds, 1 minute, 5 minutes, and FTP.
-A rider’s power numbers are placed on a graph, creating something like this:
+A rider’s power numbers may be placed on a graph, creating something like this:

 In Training and Racing with a Power Meter the authors define the following phenotypes: